DPartney/Terracotta_Warrior/README.md

 My capstone project with Neumont, currently projected a timeframe of 7 weeks and I will be using Godot for the first time.
-Terracotta Warrior is projected to be a metroidvania focused around elements being used for the key progression and will be fully pixel graphics.
+Terracotta Warrior is a metroidvania focused around elements being used for the key progression and will be fully pixel graphics.